-Along with a group of inspiring and talented collaborators, I am a co-founder and co-director of RELATE (Researchers Expanding Lay-Audience Teaching and Engagement), a science communication initiative at the University of Michigan.
+Along with a group of inspiring and talented collaborators, I am a co-founder and soon-to-be former co-director of RELATE (Researchers Expanding Lay-Audience Teaching and Engagement), a science communication initiative at the University of Michigan.
 RELATE trains researchers in science, technology, engineering, and math fields to better communicate about their research to different public audiences; we pair intensive lay-audience communication training with community engagement events to promote active learning and practice.
 We seek to instill a deep sense of responsibility to communicate science widely in the next generation of researchers.

-As I look to the future, I'm most keenly interested in developing programs to foster science communication and public engagement (and conducting research on the best training approaches).
 If you're interested in getting in touch to chat about shared interests, please don't hesitate to email!